-4.1.1 Reference to Plate 4.1 and Figure 11.1(EIAR Volume 3a), the section of OHL applicable to the Creagan and Cabrach property is from east of tower 29 to east of tower 34.
+4.1.1 Reference to Plate 4.1 and Figure 11.1(EIAR Volume 3a), the section of OHL applicable to the Dychliemore property is from tower 25 to east of tower 29.

-Plate 4.1: OHL T29 to T34
+Plate 4.1:OHL T25 to T29

-- 4.1.2 The 275kV OHL standard tower dimensions for the project have a width of 17 m at the widest part (crossarm) of the tower i.e. from outside conductor to outside conductor, in addition to this the safety vicinity zone from each conductor is a 4 m radius around the conductor. - 4.1.3 The OHL infrastructure and minimum safety clearance distance is therefore 25 m (12.5 m either side of the OHL centreline) and this has been utilised to calculate the area of the operational corridor occupied by infrastructure.
-In some cases, such as angle towers the requirement may be slightly in excess of this distance, however the average minimum distance has been used in this assessment. - 4.1.4 The study area for this assessment is based around the OC.
+- 4.1.2 The 275kV OHL standard tower dimensions for the Proposed Development have a width of 17 m at the widest part (crossarm) of the tower i.e. from outside conductor to outside conductor, in addition to this the safety vicinity zone from each conductor is a 4m radius around the conductor. - 4.1.3 The OHL infrastructure and minimum safety clearance distance is therefore 25 m (12.5 m either side of the OHL centreline) and this has been utilised to calculate the area of the operational corridor (OC) occupied by infrastructure.
+In some cases, such as angle towers the requirement may be slightly in excess of this distance, however the average minimum distance has been used in this assessment. - 4.1.4 The Study Area for this assessment is based around the OC.
 The Applicant defines the area in which it has rights to remove woodland for the purposes of creation of new overhead lines (OHLs), resilience and maintenance of OHLs, or protection of electrical plant as required by the Electricity Safety, Quality and Continuity Regulations (ESQCR) 2002 regulations and The Electricity Act 1989.
 The OC is defined with reference to the distance at which a tree could fall and cause damage to the overhead line, resulting in a supply outage1.
 As a result, the final corridor width would be based on the safety distance required to allow for a mature tree falling towards the OHL at the mid-point on an OHL span between two towers, taking account of topography and tree height at maturity.
 Where the OC passes through areas of native woodland, it is noted that the width of woodland removal is likely to be reduced due to the lower height of the tree species present.
-The proposed OC illustrated in Figure 11.4(EIAR)
+The proposed OC illustrated in Figure 11.4 (EIAR Volume 3a) has been based on the likely height of the woodland at maturity and therefore, varies in width according to the woodland type of present.